 Clean your jewelry with a soft, non-abrasive, and lint-free cloth.
 (Eye-glass cloths are a handy option.)
 This helps maintain and or bring back its shine.
 If necessary, you can use a mild, liquid dish soap (diluted to avoid leaving film) with luke-warm water and a soft cloth, then rinse with clean water and pat dry.

 Avoid using “dip” polish or abrasive jewelry cleaners as these can contain harsh chemicals that are damaging to gold jewelry over time.
 Jewelry polishing cloths which have been treated with cleaners or polishing agents should only ever be used on solid sterling silver items.
 Do not use these on gold vermeil, or rhodium plated silver.

-For a step by step cleaning guide read our blog here.
+For a step by step cleaning guide for gold vermeil jewelry, read on here.

-And as always, send us a note to email@example.com if we can help answer anything at all.
+And as always, send a note to email@example.com if I can help answer anything at all.